mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 Legal regulations (e.g. CAN-SPAM act) have specific requirements to include an unsubscribe link in commercial email messages to manage email preferences without requiring a login.

 As a user I can:
 - Access my unique/personal unsubscribe page through a link without logging in.
-The link is typically included with non-transactional emails from Pontoon as an “Unsubscribe” link in the footer.
+The link is typically included with non-transactional emails from Pontoon as an `Unsubscribe` link in the footer.
   - Link technical specs:
   1) Pontoon generates a random unique identifier and assigns it to each user.
 The algorithm doesn't use any existing user data to generate the ID, which needs to be sufficiently complex to avoid a potential attacker guessing.
   2) The unsubscribe page can be accessed without login.
-If a user ID is not provided, or it's incorrect, it will display an error message.
+If a user ID is not provided, or it's incorrect, it will display an error message: `Invalid URL.
+If you copy and pasted this link from your email, make sure to include all characters of the URL.`
   3) Unsubscribe links in emails will include the user's unique identifier in the URL to correctly identify the user.
 - Access all options from a single page; I do not need to navigate from the page linked in the email to manage subscriptions.